 If painting inside, cover/mask floors, walls, light fixtures, doorknobs, hinges, light switches, etc. If painting outside, the paint you spray 15 or 20 feet up onto a second story can float and carry in the wind.
 Cover all landscaping, neighbors’ house, fences, etc.

-Always stir paint well and then strain it to prevent clogs in the tip or at any internal filters.
+Always stir paint well with paint mixer and then strain it to prevent clogs in the tip or at any internal filters.

 Start moving the gun before you start spraying and keep the gun moving in long, straight strokes.
 Sprayers apply paint quickly, so you must use this technique to get an even coat that doesn’t run.
 Move as fast as you would brush out a stroke, or 2 to 3 feet per second.